LordSpectrum/LordSpectrum/README.md

 - 👋 Hi, I’m @LordSpectrum
 - 👀 I’m interested in ... website Designing.
 - 🌱 I’m skilled at ...
 HTML and CSS frontend development
 - 💞️ Posted works would be incomplete.
-Interested clients may contact me via 09041857046 on Whatsapp for any interested projects.
+Interested clients may contact me via 09041857046 on Whatsapp or chinedudaniel739@gmail.com for any interested projects.
 - 😄 Pronouns: ...
 He
 - ⚡ Fun fact: ...